Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/opensearch.rst

-Elasticsearch
+OpenSearch
 ======================

-Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to an Elasticsearch index.
+Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to an OpenSearch index.

-First you'll need to install Elasticsearch dependencies as shown here.
+First you'll need to install OpenSearch dependencies as shown here.

 .. code:: shell

-  pip install "unstructured[elasticsearch]"
+  pip install "unstructured[opensearch]"

 Run Locally
 -----------